 - Ocean Viking, in partnership with SOS MEDITERRANEE;

 - Sea-Watch 4, in partnership with Sea-Watch; and

 - Geo Barents.

 Our medical teams on board treat violence-related injuries resulting from time in detention, torture and other ill-treatment, including sexual violence.

 Women, especially pregnant women, receive dedicated care thanks to the presence of a midwife.
-Our midwives have assisted the delivery of several babies onboard.
+Our midwives have assisted the delivery of several babies onboard our boats.

-During all these consultations our teams hear horrific stories; many of the people we rescue are victims of torture and other forms of ill-treatment.
+During these consultations our teams often hear horrific stories; many of the people we rescue are victims of torture and other forms of ill-treatment.